Single-photon-added coherent state based postselected weak measurement: Weak Measurement Proposal Based on Photon Statistics

 This section presents an alternative weak measurement proposal based on the photon statistics of SPACS.
 The goal is to explore how the real and imaginary components of the weak values of the measured system's observable can be extracted using photon statistics as the meter in a specific class of weak measurements.

-The weak value offers a profound connection between strong and weak measurement outcomes, providing insights into a system's behavior without significantly disturbing it.
-This fact is particularly evident when examining the relationships between the expectation value, conditional expectation value, and weak value, which arise from different measurement methods \citep{TUREK2023128663}.
+Firstly, we briefly retrospect the weak value.
+In postselected weak measurement theory only the low-order Taylor expansion for the evolution operator of the measured system and pointer is considered \citep{PhysRevLett.60.1351} so that the measured system almost not disturbed after single trial.
+Even if we didn't obtain enough information in single trial, we can repeat the undisturbed weak measurement many times and finally can achieve desired results statistically.
+Furthermore, the normal expectation and conditional expectation values of a system observable always can be written in terms of weak value, and this connection play important role to our understanding of weak-to-strong measurement transition \citep{TUREK2023128663}.

-In a standard von Neumann measurement scheme, the interaction between the measured system and the meter is described by the Hamiltonian $\hat{H}_{\mathrm{int}}=g\hat{A}\otimes\hat{p}$, where $\hat{A}$ is the observable of the measured system, \$\textbackslash hat\{p\}\$ is the meter's momentum operator, and $g$ represents the weak coupling strength.
+In the original work of Aharonov et al., the interaction between the measured system and the meter is described by the Hamiltonian $\hat{H}_{\mathrm{int}}=g\hat{A}\otimes\hat{p}$, where $\hat{A}$ is the observable of the measured system, $\hat{p}$ is the meter's momentum operator, and $g$ represents the weak interaction strength.
 In the context of pre-selection and postselection with initial and final states $\vert\psi_{i}\rangle$ and $\vert\psi_{f}\rangle$, respectively, the weak value $A_{w}$ of the measured system's observable is defined as \citep{PhysRevLett.60.1351}:

 In general, the weak value manifests as a complex quantity, with its real and imaginary components corresponding to different physical quantities.
-In measurement processes, the real part, $\mathrm{Re}(A_{w})$, is associated with the shift in the meter’s position $\hat{x}$, while the imaginary part, $\mathrm{Im}(A_{w})$, corresponds to the shift in the meter's momentum $\hat{p}$ \citep{LUNDEEN2005337}.
+In measurement processes, the real part, $\mathrm{Re}(A_{w})$, is associated with the shift in the meter’s position $x$, while the imaginary part, $\mathrm{Im}(A_{w})$, corresponds to the shift in the meter's momentum $p$ \citep{LUNDEEN2005337}.
 This duality arises from the canonical commutator $[\hat{x},\hat{p}]=i$, which ensures that the real and imaginary components of $A_{w}$ encode complementary information about the system's interaction with the meter.

+Here, we introduce a weak measurement formalism applies to the photon number-phase variables in quantum optics.
+We have to mention that our measurement scheme below still belong to a special case of original postselected weak measurement theory proposed by Aharonov and his coworkers \citep{PhysRevLett.60.1351}.